-→ 3.1.1.1 Output of rapeseed meal with and without biodiesel fuel production
+\rightarrow 3.1.1.1 Output of rapeseed meal with and without biodiesel fuel production

 The feed market is one of the main beneficiaries of biodiesel production, because rapeseed meal is generated as a by-product of rapeseed oil production.
 And rapeseed meal is a key feedstuff.
 German rapeseed processing in 2017 amounted to 9.2 million tonnes, yielding just less than 4 million tonnes of rapeseed oil and 5.2 million tonnes of rapeseed meal.
-Since European rapeseed is produced without using genetic manipulation (GM), its by-product, rapeseed meal, is also classified as GMO-free.
+Since rapeseed is produced in Europe without using genetic manipulation (GM), its by-product, rapeseed meal, is also classified as GMO-free.
 This classification promotes the use of rapeseed meal mainly in dairy feeding, where it can fully replace soybean meal and the corresponding imports from overseas.
 The key factor is demand for dairy products that qualify as "without GM".
 This means that rapeseed meal also significantly reduces the dependence on imports of GMO soy or GMO soybean meal.

-If demand for rapeseed oil for use in biodiesel production will to shrink in the future, which would be the case if biodiesel is no longer seen as a contribution towards decarbonising the transport sector, more than 60 per cent of today's rapeseed meal production would no longer be available.
+Only about one third of the 3,8 million tonnes of rapeseed oil were used for human consumption, whereas 66 per cent were used for technical applications or energy production.
+If demand for rapeseed oil for use in biodiesel production were to shrink in the future, which would be the case if biodiesel is no longer seen as a contribution towards decarbonising the transport sector, two thirds of today's rapeseed meal production would no longer be available.
 More soybean imports would be required to fill this gap.
-To offset the gap left by rapeseed, soybean meal imports would have had to increase by 2.7 million tonnes annually - which would have required an additional soybean production area of approximately 1 million hectares.
+In purely arithmetic terms, the rapeseed meal gap in the past year would have amounted to 3.4 million tonnes.
+To offset the gap left by rapeseed, soybean meal imports would have had to increase by around 2.7 million tonnes annually - which would have required an additional soybean production area of approximately 1 million hectares.
 Consequently, the situation would reverse the trend of promoting domestic GM-free protein sources.
+It has only been since 2012 that rapeseed meal accounts for half of the meal fed to animals in Germany.